 There is a character in one of my novels that is nicknamed Google.
 He is called Google, as opposed to Cliff Clavin, because he gives short answers to the debates going on around him.
 Google’s goal is to entertain with information, as opposed to the Cliff Clavin approach of proving to others that he is more intelligent than them…in a humorously tedious manner.
 Google winces when he sees others grow fatigued with his wisdom, and he shuts up when he sees others grow angry with the idea that he’s showing them up with his knowledge.
 Google is not intelligent in the manner Abraham Lincoln was.
 Google cannot quote Shakespeare or the Bible.
 Google has never read Dostoyevsky, Tolstoy, or Chekhov, and he does not know what William Henry Harrison said from behind the podium on the fateful day of his inauguration.
-He only know that WHH died one month after becoming president.
+He only knows that WHH died one month after becoming president.
 Google is intelligent in the new definition of intelligence.
-He knows the Bruce Willis videography backwards and forewards, he knows everything there is to know about the romantic life of Paris Hilton.
+He knows the Bruce Willis videography backward and forward, he knows everything there is to know about the romantic life of Paris Hilton.
 He is a football who knows who type of guy, and he knows just enough history to participate (as opposed to dominate) in those discussions, but he doesn’t consider any of these displays arrogant, because he’s never made a dime off his intelligence.
 It’s harmless, non-threatening supercilious intelligence that everybody kind of likes.
 He learned that people don’t like a mister smarty pants, know it all type, so he toned it down and learned to conceal his intelligence so that others would think him cool

 You Gotta Keep ‘em Separated